CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

    >**Note**: This tool takes the output from the model and converts it to a format that can be visualized in the Designer.

-3. Connect the Scored dataset output from the Score Model to the Dataset input of the Convert to Dataset component.
+1. Connect the Scored dataset output from the Score Model to the Dataset input of the Convert to Dataset component.

-5. Once connected, click Save at the top to preserve your updated pipeline.
+1. Once connected, click Save at the top to preserve your updated pipeline.

 1. Now that the pipeline is fully built with all the components connected—from data intake to anomaly scoring—we're ready to run it to view our results!

 1. First, let’s make sure all components are connected as shown.
-a. -  Confirm that:
+    - Confirm that:
       i.
 The dataset flows through Clean Missing Data. ii.
 The cleaned data connects to both:
           - Train Anomaly Detection Model